phaustin/a301_eoas/notebooks/week4/clip_bands.md

-from matplotlib.colors import Normalize from pyproj import CRS, Transformer import rioxarray from cartopy import crs as ccrs
+from matplotlib.colors import Normalize from pyproj import CRS, Transformer import rioxarray import xarray as xr from cartopy import crs as ccrs from a301_lib import make_pal
 ```

 ## Get the original hls tif files from disk